FruitbatM/airmed-doc-app/README.md

 - Create / Manage / Add / Edit / Delete profiles
     - patients will have an ability to create, update and delete their profiles
     - doctor users will have an ability to update their profiles
-    - admin users will have an ability to update their profiel and to create and delete doctor's profiles
+    - admin users will have an ability to update their profile and to create and delete doctor's profiles
 - Admin Dashboard
 - 404 and 500 error pages
     - if a user navigates to a page which does not exist or if they do not have permission to access, they will be directed to a 404 error page